sonereker/simple-auth/README.md

 make test-integation
 ```

-or easier way is just running `integration-test` with docker-compose;
+or easier way is just running `integration-test` with docker-compose:

 ```
 docker-compose build